tytydraco/yessleep/out/Our_Search_for_a_Missing_Teen_Uncovered_the_Bayous_Horrifying_Secret_Final.md

 Lupin snorted, a sound that was more animal than man.
 "I'd be careful, ma chérie.
 I'm not in the mood for games."

 "Who's playing?"
-My eyes darted around the room, taking note of the exits, the furniture, any potential weapon or obstacle.
+My eyes darted around the room, taking note of the exits, the furniture, any potential weapon or obstacle.l

 I locked eyes with Lupin, maintaining a steady gaze.
 "You look like you've seen better days, Lupin.
 Or should I call you by your given name, Rainier Delacroix?"